28 January 2026

 How it works:

-As you start winding down your working life, it’s important to start thinking about the type of retirement you want and what your finances look like.
+As you start winding down your working life, it’s important to think about the type of retirement you want and what your finances look like.

-Our retirement checklist is a good place to begin, covering everything you’ll need to consider when planning for retirement.
+Our retirement checklist is a good place to begin, covering everything you’ll need to consider, and our pension calculator can help you understand how much you’ll have available.

 See our full list of what to consider when preparing for retirement.